w3f/polkadot-wiki/docs/learn/how-to/update-metadata-signer.md

     The Polkadot Developer Signer is an account manager meant for power users and developers.
 There are several user-friendly browser extensions funded by the Polkadot Treasury that support a lot of features right from the extension.
 Discover them in [this article](where-to-store-dot.md).

-In this guide, we will use the Polkadot Developer Signer, but the same steps can be used for any other extension within the Polkadot ecosystem.
+This guide uses the Polkadot Developer Signer, but the same steps can be used for any other extension within the Polkadot ecosystem.

 !!! danger "READ THIS FIRST!"

-    Only allow metadata updates **from trusted sources** , like the Polkadot Developer Interface. **Do not sign** a transaction if you **cannot verify** what you are signing or you suspect you might be signing a different extrinsic than the one intended.
+    Only allow metadata updates **from trusted sources** , like the Polkadot Developer Interface. **Do not sign** a transaction if you **cannot verify** what you're signing or you suspect you might be signing a different extrinsic than the one intended.

 * * *

 ### How to update the Polkadot Developer Signer metadata on the Polkadot Developer Interface

 1\.
-If one of your extensions needs to be updated, you will see a counter next to [Settings](https://polkadot.js.org/apps/#/settings) and a warning on the [Accounts](https://polkadot.js.org/apps/#/accounts) page on the Polkadot Developer Interface:
+If one of your extensions needs to be updated, you'll see a counter next to [Settings](https://polkadot.js.org/apps/#/settings) and a warning on the [Accounts](https://polkadot.js.org/apps/#/accounts) page on the Polkadot Developer Interface:

 ![](../../assets/how-to/65032425522.png)